Smartphone photography is taking pictures with your phone. It could be an iPhone or Android, old or new.

 One thing that sets the iPhone apart is the many accessories you can buy and use.
 The Android side of the family lacks in this department.

 On the flip side, Androids’ technology is rapidly evolving, as it needs to compete with the Apple giant.

-There are instances where the camera might matter and other circumstances where you would never tell the difference.
+There are instances where the camera might matter.
+And other circumstances where you would never tell the difference.

-Many people, unless they’re seasoned photographers or avid camera-carriers, might not want to take their 1.7kg DSLR and lens with them all the time.
-Your phone sits in your pocket at an unnoticeable 140g.
+Many people, might not want to take their 1.7kg DSLR and lens with them all the time.
+Unless they’re seasoned photographers or avid camera-carriers.